ballarat-hackerspace/association/rules-of-the-association.md

 **(1)** At each annual general meeting, the Association must determine—

-  - (a) the amount of the annual subscription (if any) for the following financial year; and
+  - (a) the amount of the annual subscription for the following financial year; and
   - (b) the date for payment of the annual subscription.

-**(2)** The Association may determine that a lower annual subscription is payable by associate members.

-**(3)** The Association may determine that any new member who joins after the start of a financial year must, for that financial year, pay a fee equal to—

-  - (a) the full annual subscription; or
+**(2)** Any new member who joins after the start of a financial year must, for that financial year, pay the full annual subscription defined in Appendix 3.
-  - (b) a pro rata annual subscription based on the remaining part of the financial year; or
-  - (c) a fixed amount determined from time to time by the Association.

-**(4)** The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.
+**(3)** The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.

 ### 13 General rights of members